pookage/react-menu-button/README.md

 Live demo [here](https://pookage.github.io/react-menu-button/dist/)

->**This component was made to demonstrate translating from Web Components to React Components.**
+>**NOTE: This component was made to demonstrate the process of translating from Web Components to React Components.
+Click [here](https://github.com/pookage/web-components-menu-button) to view the web-component version of this button.**

 ## Usage